I’ve spent a lot of time in Cambodia.

 The Cost of Food in Cambodia

-Food in Cambodia is delicious and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
-If you’re on a tight budget, meals can be had for as little as $1, which makes saving money incredibly easy.
+Food in Cambodia is tasty and inexpensive, and you’ll never find yourself complaining about the cost of a meal.
+If you’re on a tight budget, dishes can be had for as little as $1, which makes saving money incredibly easy.
+And yet, even when travelling this country on a higher budget, I still only averaged $5 a day or so on food.
+When the local food is so delicious, there’s no reason to pay more — and actually, it’s hard to find places with higher prices!

 If you want to impress your friends back home and sample something truly adventurous, add the town of Skuon to your Cambodian itinerary.
 This spider-filled town is packed full of tarantulas and everywhere you go, you’ll find them fried up, piled high, and ready to be eaten.
+Yes, really.
 The cost?
 2,000 Riels, or 50 cents.
+In Battambang, you’ll be able to sample barbecued field rats — at a price of 25 cents each.

-In general, I’d recommend expecting to spend around $7 a day if you’re on a tight backpacker budget, $20 a day if you’ll be occasionally eating in restaurants, and $50 a day if you plan on eating at higher-end restaurants.
+In general, I’d recommend expecting to spend around $5 a day if you’re on a tight backpacker budget, $15 a day if you’ll be occasionally eating Western food restaurants, and $25 a day if you plan on eating at higher-end restaurants.

 The Cost of Activities in Cambodia

-When it comes to activities in Cambodia, you’re probably picturing one major attraction: Angkor freaking Wat.
-Of course it’s the one thing you have to do while you’re in the country.
-Yes, it’s going to be crowded and yes, if you’re backpacking, it’s going to stretch your budget, but trust me — it’s so, so worth it.
+When it comes to activities in Cambodia, you’re probably picturing one major attraction: Angkor Wat.
+Of course, it’s the one thing you have to do while you’re in the country.
+You can trust me on this: I’ve been on three separate visits!
+Yes, it’s going to be crowded and yes, it’s expensive, but it’s so, so worth it.

 I spent a fantastic day clambering over ruins, wandering through the jungle, and seeing just five or six people over the entire day.
 It was so worth the $37 for a one-day pass.